Waxing and maintenance

 As a general rule, allow 5 to 7 days of skiing before re-waxing.
 For competitors (or speed addicts), one session = one wax.

-The ideal kit for pampering your skis and snowboard
+The ideal kit to pamper your skis and snowboard

 For hassle-free maintenance, try our complete kits:

-- Ski maintenance cases and kits — everything you need to clean, wax, and polish your skis at home or at the lodge.
+- Ski maintenance cases and kits — everything you need to clean, wax, and polishyour skis, whether at home or at the chalet.

 - Precision waxing irons for even wax distribution.